Sandakan Market with Lumix GF1 Camera Review

 Slipper Lobsters at Sandakan Market

-Personally, I found the Panasonic Lumix GF1 easy to handle as I am a DSLR user and the functions were quite simple.
-The specifications are also similar to the common DSLR Cameras out in the market but in this case, it is much smaller and lighter to use.
+I found the Panasonic Lumix GF1 easy to handle as I am a DSLR user, and the functions were quite simple.
+The specifications are also similar to the standard DSLR Cameras out on the market, but it is much smaller and lighter to use in this case.

 I think female photographers would fancy this as it is not bulky and heavy.
-Overall, the camera can easily fit into a normal-sized handbag or knapsack with no issues.
+Overall, the camera can easily fit into a normal-sized handbag or knapsack without issues.

 Below are a series of random shots taken with the Lumix GF1 on a typical day at the market.
 Please click on the pictures to see the full size.